nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 2. Create an instance of the service implementation class **MediaGraphExtensionService**.
 3. Register MediaGraphExtensionService service implementation by adding its service definition to the Services collection.
 4. Set the address and port the gRPC server will listen on for client requests.
-5. Start the gRPC server.
+5. Initialize the gRPC server.

 *Services\MediaGraphExtensionService.cs*: this class is responsible for handling the  [protobuf](https://github.com/Azure/live-video-analytics/tree/master/contracts/grpc) messages communication with the LVA client.